Engage with ICP from Anywhere

 Enjoy exhibition introductions, audio guides, and select programming at icp.org/audio.

 All of our Continuing Education classes are now online!
 Explore our online catalog and register today for courses and workshops on personal vision, digital workflow, and more.

 Ready to take your photography further?
 Learn about our new Mentorship Program, featuring ten hours of individualized attention, goal-setting, and personalized guidance with members of ICP's esteemed faculty.

 Get Tickets for Online Events

-We are excited to offer public programs, short-form lecture series, and more through Zoom.
+We are excited to offer public programs, introductions to CE classes, and more through Zoom.
 Visit icp.org/events to see what’s on the horizon.

 Enjoy talks, panels, and more on our website.
 Get started with these recommended highlights from our public programs department: